MacFarland History, Family Crest & Coats of Arms

 The surname MacFarland was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they were descended from the ancient Chief Allan, son of Farlane and settled in Strathdonn in Aberdeenshire about the 9th century.

-Important Dates for the MacFarland family
+Early History of the MacFarland family

 This web page shows only a small excerpt of our MacFarland research.
 Another 313 words (22 lines of text) covering the years 1395, 1395 and are included under the topic Early MacFarland History in all our PDF Extended History products and printed products wherever possible.